10 Best UNESCO World Heritage Sites in America

 There’s a lot to do in the Everglades besides look at a bunch of ‘gators, and since the park covers such a large part of south Florida, planning is a must.
 Begin a visitor center at one of the three visitor centers and ask a ranger for advice.
 They know about a wide variety of interests (kayak fishing advice, anyone?) and can guide you in the right direction.

 Backwoods camping is available, too.
 Staff naturalists give talks and lead hikes, canoe trips, tram tours, and campfire programs.
 Also, visitors can enjoy an airboat tour of the “River of Grass” or a narrated boat tour into Florida Bay or along the mangrove coast.
-Or if you’d prefer, you can also rent a bicycle, kayak or canoe and go out to explore on your own.
+Or if you’d prefer, you can also rent a bicycle, kayak, or canoe and go out to explore on your own.

 ⓘ TIP: Plan for Florida weather.
 Mornings and afternoons are coolest.
-Florida regularly gets late afternoon rain showers in the summer time.
+Florida regularly gets late-afternoon rain showers in the summertime.
 Bring an umbrella, as well as mosquito repellent.

 2. Grand Canyon National Park, Arizona